Title IX and Northeastern Sexual Misconduct Procedure

-The NJC community has the right to be free from sexual violence.
+The Northeastern Junior College (“NJC” or “College”) community has the right to be free from sexual violence.
 All members of the NJC community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
-NJC believes in a zero tolerance policy for sex/gender-based misconduct.
-When an allegation of misconduct is brought to an appropriate administrator’s attention, and a respondent is found to have violated this policy, serious sanctions will be implemented to reasonably ensure that such actions are never repeated.
-This procedure has been developed to reaffirm these principles and to provide recourse for those individuals whose rights have been violated.
+NJC is committed to a zero tolerance policy for sex/gender-based misconduct.
+This procedure has been developed to provide recourse for those individuals whose rights have been violated.
 This procedure is intended to define NJC expectations and to establish a mechanism for determining when those expectations have been violated.

-Sexual Misconduct offenses include, but are not limited to:
+Sexual Misconduct includes, but is not limited to:

 - Sexual Harassment

 - Non-Consensual Sexual Contact (or attempts to commit same)

 - Non-Consensual Sexual Intercourse (or attempts to commit same)

 Sexual harassment may be the result of a hostile environment, quid pro quo, and/or retaliation.

 - A hostile environment exists when a person is subjected to sex or gender based verbal or physical conduct that is sufficiently severe, persistent or pervasive to alter the conditions of a person’s employment and/or unreasonably interfere with a person’s ability to participate in or benefit from the System or College’s educational program and/or activities, from both a subjective and objective viewpoint.